The Dashboard has encountered an exception!

 Does 1 or 2 seem more appealing?

-#6 Updated by cbelldina about 4 years ago
+#6 Updated by cbelldina over 4 years ago

 Hmm.
 I'm wondering if it wouldn't be best just to (correctly this time) reinstall F23 and Amahi?